sehar-kamran/sehar-login/README.md

 # sehar-login website

-login to sehar kamran website useing a username or password
+login to sehar kamran website using a username and password